saisankp/Intro-To-Computing-I/README.md

 # Intro-To-Computing-I
-During the Module CSU11021 (Intro To Computing I) in my first year of computer science at Trinity College Dublin, I completed Interesting Labs to improve my understanding of Computing and Assembly Language using ARM.
+My Code in ARM Assembly to learn about Assembly Language for the first time.